Alexander Allain

 Alexander Peter Allain (June 27, 1920 – January 5, 1994) was an American lawyer and library advocate known for his work securing the freedom of expression.
 His career was devoted to securing First Amendment rights for libraries.

-Allain is recognized as one of American Libraries “100 of the Most Important Leaders we had in the 20th Century” for being “a true visionary” in his battle to uphold the First Amendment; his work with the American Library Association (ALA) included helping with the creation of the Office for Intellectual Freedom in 1967 and cofounding the Freedom to Read Foundation.
+Allain is recognized as one of American Libraries "100 of the Most Important Leaders we had in the 20th Century" for being "a true visionary" in his battle to uphold the First Amendment; his work with the American Library Association (ALA) included helping with the creation of the Office for Intellectual Freedom in 1967 and cofounding the Freedom to Read Foundation.

 Early life

-Born in Louisiana, as a young man, Allain served as a liaison officer in the French Navy during World War II, stationed in Casablanca.
-After serving time in the navy, he received his law degree from Loyola University New Orleans in 1942.
-In 1953, Allain was appointed to the St.Mary Parish Library Board of Control in Louisiana.
+Born in Louisiana, Allain received his law degree from Loyola University New Orleans in 1942.
+As a young man, he served as a liaison officer in the French Navy during World War II, stationed in Casablanca.
+In 1953, Allain was appointed to the St. Mary Parish Library Board of Control in Louisiana.
 It was during this time that the United States feared communism and scrutinized libraries for harboring any information that could potentially influence the public opinion.
-This was an influential time in Allain’s life as he went on to make intellectual freedom cases his life’s work.
+This was an influential time in Allain's life as he went on to make intellectual freedom cases his life's work.